-Many people continue to have misconceptions about these loans.
-Reverse mortgages have evolved over the past decade.
+Over the years, increased government regulation and oversight have made reverse mortgages safe and effective strategic financial vehicles.
+Though many people continue to have misconceptions about these loans, reverse mortgages have evolved over the past decade.
 Now, certain safeguards are in place to protect consumers.
-Members of the National Reverse Mortgage Lenders Association (NRMLA) are required to adhere to a strict code of ethics and pledge to serve borrowers with integrity.
+Members of the National Reverse Mortgage Lenders Association (NRMLA) must adhere to a strict code of ethics and pledge to serve borrowers with integrity.

 Types of Reverse Mortgages